itaame/MC-COMMS2/README.md

 1. Download or clone this repository.
 2. Open a terminal in the project folder.
-3. Install the required Python packages:
+3. Install the required Python packages (run again if you already installed earlier):
    ```bash
    python -m pip install -r requirements.txt
    ```